 Summit NJ Real Estate Homes, Townhomes and Condos for Sale

-Summit is a city in Union County, New Jersey.
-It is about 20 miles west of Manhattan.
-According to Bloomberg, Summit ranked as the 72nd richest town in America in 2018, with an average household income of $220,971.
-One report was that Manhattan’s financial elite prefers living in Summit because of big houses, good schools and NJ Transit’s rail link to Manhattan’s financial district.
+Summit is a vibrant small city in Union County, New Jersey just 25 miles west of Manhattan.
+Summit ranked as the 72nd richest town in America in 2018, with an average household income of $220,971.
+One report was that Manhattan’s financial elite prefers living in Summit because of its spacious housing, top schools, and NJ Transit’s rail link to Manhattan’s financial district.
 Others suggested that the city has long been popular with traders, investment bankers, and money managers, with nearly 20% of Summit’s residents working in finance and real estate.

 Arts and Culture

 Summit Opera House was originally built in the 1890s by the Woman’s Christian Temperance Union as a dry entertainment hall and local W.C.T.U. meeting place.
 It currently houses Winberie’s restaurant on the ground floor, and a church, office space, and apartments on the upper floors.
 It is located at Springfield Avenue and Kent Place Boulevard in downtown Summit.
 The Summit Playhouse features live dramatic performances.
 The Visual Arts Center of New Jersey on Elm Street diagonally across from the Summit Middle School is a professionally recognized regional art center with an art school and an exhibition program.